 Salary

-• The majority of roles are freelance, and hourly rates can vary widely depending on your experience and qualifications, type of interpreting, location and level of demand for the languages.
+• The majority of roles are freelance, and rates can vary widely depending on your experience and qualifications, type of interpreting, location and level of demand for the combination of languages you're offering.
+You will need to consider what you set as your hourly, half day and full day rate.

 • The highest paid jobs tend to be based outside the UK.
 Working conditions and pay are considerably better in the private market sector for conference interpreting than in the UK's PSI/commercial agency sector.